andrewcooke/choochoo/docs/docker.md

           - 'POSTGRES_HOST_AUTH_METHOD=trust'
     > docker-compose up

-Here, using `docker-compose` we can the PostgreSQL server in a separate image and use that as the statistics database (the examples above all use an SQLite3 database which is stored in `/data`).
+Here, using `docker-compose` we start a PostgreSQL server in a separate image and use that as the statistics database (the examples above all use an SQLite3 database which is stored in `/data`).